kstonekuan/angel-mortal-bot/README.md

 # Angel and Mortals Bot

-Send anonymous messages between angels and mortals
+Send anonymous messages between angels and mortals.

+**[NEW]** Now supports photos, stickers, documents, audio, video, and animations!

 ## Read on Medium